 In the EU, companies developing a new medicinal product must agree upon a pediatric investigation plan, or PIP, with the EMA's Pediatric Committee, or the PDCO, and must conduct pediatric clinical trials in accordance with that PIP, unless the EMA has granted a product-specific waiver, a class waiver, or a deferral for one or more of the measures included in the PIP.
 This requirement also applies when a company wants to add a new indication, pharmaceutical form or route of administration for a medicine that is already authorized.
 The PIP sets out the timing and measures proposed to generate data to support a pediatric indication of the drug for which a marketing authorization is being sought.
 The PDCO can grant a deferral of the obligation to implement some or all of the measures of the PIP until there are sufficient data to demonstrate the efficacy and safety of the product in adults.
 Further, the obligation to provide pediatric clinical trial data can be waived by the PDCO when this data is not needed or appropriate because the product is likely to be ineffective or unsafe in children, the disease or condition for which the product is intended occurs only in adult populations, or when the product does not represent a significant therapeutic benefit over existing treatments for pediatric patients.
-Products that are granted a marketing authorization with the results of the pediatric clinical trials conducted in accordance with the PIP (even where such results are negative) are eligible for six months' supplementary protection certificate extension, provided an application for such extension is made at the same time as filing the SPC application for the product, or at any point up to two years before the SPC expires.
-In the case of orphan medicinal products, a two-year extension of the orphan market exclusivity may be available.
+Products that are granted a marketing authorization with the PIP (even where such results are negative) are eligible for six months' supplementary protection certificate extension, provided an application for such extension of the organ medicinal product, a two-year extension of the organ market exclusivity may be available.
 This pediatric reward is subject to specific conditions and is not automatically available when data in compliance with the PIP are developed and submitted.